 Changing Your Life

 I have been living my life as a narrative.
 It has been like this all the time I can remember.
 This is just the way I work.
 It was not a choice I made.
 My mind works that way.
 Storytelling is encoded in me.
 I am a writer by default.
 So the concept that Helen describes to Alison in The Affair is not new to me.
 However, it is new to Alison.
-Furthermore, Helen takes the idea one step further.
-She doesn’t talk about only describing our lives in terms of narrative, but about taking action.
-Helen talks about change.
+But Helen takes the idea one step further.
+She doesn’t only talk about describing our lives in terms of narrative, but about taking action.
+Helen means change.
 She describes making changes in our lives by changing the story, by playing a different character.
 So is it possible?
 Can we change our lives by telling a different story?

 I keep telling myself that I need to change my life.
-That I want to change my life.
+I declare that I want to change my life.
 But am I capable of doing it?
 Chick Flick Guide was born because of this urge to change.
 The blog is a means to an end.
 It helps me change into the person I want to be.
 It makes me a writer.
 A writer is somebody who writes every single day.
 Having a blog keeps me on track.
 I write every day.
 I write blog posts, bits and pieces in my journal, screenplay ideas on sticky notes.
 So I can proudly have the identity of a writer.
 I’m not planning to lose this identity anytime soon.
 I love being a writer.

 Source of Featured Image: The Affair (2014-)